prateekpandeyscholar/expo/README.md

 # Moon is in sky.
+Sky is blue.